phanumat/Documentation/architecture/index.rst

 Accounts
 ^^^^^^^^

-Accounts are the top-level container that represents the SmartThings ‘customer’.
+Accounts are the top-level container that represents the PEA HiVE ‘customer’.
 Accounts contain only Locations and no other types of objects.